azzieg/mindstorms-inventor/README.md

 an error occurs.

-Word Block programs are provided with setup environment, so they can construct a "virtual machine" that builds on top of the event loop, allows convenient registration of event handlers, integrates with the RPC system and provides mid-level program building blocks.
+Word Block programs are provided with setup environment, so they can construct a "virtual machine" (VM) that builds on top of the event loop, allows convenient registration of event handlers, integrates with the RPC system and provides mid-level program building blocks.

 Python programs are executed directly.
 A simple synchronous API is provided through the `MSHub` and other classes, but it is far from obvious how to react to events or execute parts of program in